 If

-damages.yaml had instead been human_curated (hand-edited after the wizard, as the tracked rental example is), this same run would not propose a clean edit.
-A curated file always outranks new inferred evidence — reconciliation flags a contradiction and leaves the file untouched, for every table whose drafted shape no longer matches the hand-curated one, not just the changed table.
-See provenance tiers.waived_amount is a real, queryable measure — but a raw (source, measure) pair, not yet a canonical metric.
+damages.yaml had instead been human_curated (promoted with canonic review curate after the wizard, as the tracked rental example is), this same run would not propose a clean edit.
+A curated file always outranks new inferred evidence.
+Reconciliation flags a contradiction and leaves the file untouched, for every table whose drafted shape no longer matches the curated one, not just the changed table.
+See provenance tiers.waived_amount is a real, queryable measure, but a raw (source, measure) pair, not yet a canonical metric.

 From auto-drafted to governed

 This is the “a bit more manual effort” half quickstart mentions but doesn’t show.
-Semantics is auto-maintained; deciding what’s canonical and mandatory is deliberately human-owned:canonic ingest — you write them, commit them, review them like any other code change.
-That’s the split rule from the three layers: semantics tracks physical reality; contracts decide what’s authoritative.
+Semantics is auto-maintained.
+Deciding what’s canonical and mandatory is deliberately human-owned:canonic ingest.
+You write them, commit them, review them like any other code change.
+That’s the split rule from the three layers: semantics tracks physical reality, and contracts decide what’s authoritative.

 Prove it